Anna’s frozen shoulder journey

 Get yourself a pink 2.5 kg dumbell and hold it in the hand of your bad shoulder.
-Let your arm swing gently when walking or sitting at home to put gentle pull on the joint. get wrist weights that help pulling the hand and wrist down in another exercise: lay on your back on the floor, hold the elbow straight, start with te affected arm by your side, move the hand sideways and up so it ends up above your head, but try to keep your hand and wrist on the floor or as close to it as possible.
+Let your arm swing gently when walking or sitting at home to put gentle pull on the joint.
+These are called Codman’s exercises.
+Get wrist weights that help pulling the hand and wrist down in another exercise: lay on your back on the floor, hold the elbow straight, start with te affected arm by your side, move the hand sideways and up so it ends up above your head, but try to keep your hand and wrist on the floor or as close to it as possible.

 Some of the shoulder exercises I did.